-But keeping customers can be a challenge.
+But keeping clients can be a challenge.
 "Every customer counts.
-If you're a small company with a few high-value clients, then if you are not servicing them in the right way you are in danger of losing them.
+If you're a small company with a few high-value clients, then if you’re not servicing them in the right way, you’re in danger of losing them.
 It's very easy to switch suppliers.
-If you are not nurturing your existing customers then what is to stop them going elsewhere?"
+If you’re not nurturing your existing customers, then what’s to stop them going elsewhere?"

 For Daniels, the answer is knowledge.
 "It's important to get closer to your customer," says Daniels.
 "You have to keep your finger on the pulse of what your customers are doing.
 You need to know things like when they last bought from you, when they are up for renewal or who are the highest spenders."

-"A decent CRM system is the foundation stone of building up a successful business," says Mark Sinclair, founder of yourBusinessChannel.
+"A decent CRM system is the foundation stone of a successful business," says Mark Sinclair, founder of yourBusinessChannel.

 "When you have so many different relationships - with suppliers, clients, prospects - you simply cannot remember everything," he says.
 "Ideally you need to track all of your calls, meeting notes, emails and decisions.